CA-APM/ca-papim-calculator/README.md

     return ".*\\|PAPIM|EPAgent.*";
 }
 ```
 2. Configure your gateway clusters.
+This step is only needed for `PAPIM-Aggregation-single.js` and `PAPIM-Aggregation-MOM.js`.
 The calculator will aggregate metrics from one or more clusters of gateways.
 You have to configure your clusters by changing the following code near at the top to match your environment.
-In the script we have two clusters *black* and *white* with three gateways each.
-The name of the gateways have to match the names in the metrics exactly.
+In the script we have four clusters *black*, *white*, *odd* and *even*.
+A regex match is performed with the names of the gateways in the metric path of the PAPIM agents.
+A gateway may be part of multiple clusters.
 ```
 // Step 2: define all your clusters here var clusters = {
   "black" : [
-    "atviegw0201.gg.broadcom.com",
-    "atviegw0202.gg.broadcom.com",
-    "atviegw0203.gg.broadcom.com"
+    /atviegw\d+[1234]\.gg.broadcom.com/
   ],
   "white": [
-    "atviegw0204.gg.broadcom.com",
-    "atviegw0205.gg.broadcom.com",
-    "atviegw0206.gg.broadcom.com"
+    /atviegw\d+[56]\.gg.broadcom.com/
+  ],
+  "odd": [
+    /atviegw\d+[13579]/
+  ],
+  "even": [
+    /atviegw\d+[24680]/
   ]
 };
 ```
 3. If you want to have two messages logged to `IntroscopeEnterpriseManager.log` for every execution (every 15 seconds) set `var logSummary = true;`.
+The messages will log how many metrics matched the getAgentRegex() regex and were provided as input to the calculator and how many metrics were created by the calculator.
+See *Debugging and Troubleshooting* below.
 We recommend to set it to `false` after you have made sure that the calculator is running without any problems.
 ```
 // Step 3: do you want a summary logged at every calculator execution (every 15 seconds?) var logSummary = true;
 ```

 ## Installation
-**Important!** Before installing this aggregation calculator you **MUST** change the existing javascript calculator `apim.js` as described under Prerequisites and configure `PAPIM-Aggregation.js` for your environment.
+**Important!** Before installing this aggregation calculator you **MUST** change the existing javascript calculator `apim.js` as described under *Prerequisites* and configure `PAPIM-Aggregation.js` for your environment.

+For a single EM deployment use `PAPIM-Aggregation-single.js`, for a cluster deployment use `PAPIM-Aggregation-MOM.js` and `PAPIM-Aggregation-Collector.js`, respectively.
+If `introscope.enterprisemanager.javascript.hotdeploy.collectors.enable` in `<EM_HOME>/config/IntroscopeEnterpriseManager.properties` is set to `true` (which is the default), a script that is deployed on the MOM is automatically propagated to its collectors.

+* If `introscope.enterprisemanager.javascript.hotdeploy.collectors.enable` is `false` you have to manually copy `PAPIM-Aggregation-Collector.js` to all collectors and `PAPIM-Aggregation-MOM.js` to the MOM.
+* If `introscope.enterprisemanager.javascript.hotdeploy.collectors.enable` is `true` we recommend to set it to `false`.
+Save the file, wait for the value to propagate to `<EM_Home>\config\internal\server\scripts\JavaScriptCalculatorsMOM.properties` on the Collector and restart the MOM.
+Otherwise both scripts will be  copied to all collectors from the MOM.
+While the function `runOnMOM()` will prevent the collector script from running on the MOM, there is no such provision for collectors so both scripts woudl be executed on each collector.

-Only then copy `PAPIM-Aggregation.js` to `<EM_HOME>/scripts/`.
+To install copy the appropriate file to `<EM_HOME>/scripts/`.

 The Introscope Enterprise Manager will read the new script file within 60 seconds and log the following messages to `IntroscopeEnterpriseManager.log`.
 If you see an error message you probably have a syntax error in the code you changed.
 ```
-4/03/20 09:47:09.762 AM GMT [INFO] [TimerBean] [Manager.JavaScriptCalculator] Deploying JavaScript calculator /opt/CA/Introscope/./scripts/PAPIM-Aggregation.js
+4/03/20 09:47:09.762 AM GMT [INFO] [TimerBean] [Manager.JavaScriptCalculator] Deploying JavaScript calculator /opt/CA/Introscope/./scripts/PAPIM-Aggregation-single.js
-4/03/20 09:47:09.763 AM GMT [INFO] [TimerBean] [Manager.JavascriptEngine] Initializing script from /opt/CA/Introscope/./scripts/PAPIM-Aggregation.js
+4/03/20 09:47:09.763 AM GMT [INFO] [TimerBean] [Manager.JavascriptEngine] Initializing script from /opt/CA/Introscope/./scripts/PAPIM-Aggregation-single.js
-4/03/20 09:47:09.784 AM GMT [INFO] [TimerBean] [Manager.JavaScriptCalculator] Successfully added script /opt/CA/Introscope/./scripts/PAPIM-Aggregation.js
+4/03/20 09:47:09.784 AM GMT [INFO] [TimerBean] [Manager.JavaScriptCalculator] Successfully added script /opt/CA/Introscope/./scripts/PAPIM-Aggregation-single.js
 ```

 # Usage Instructions